TooManyCooks/Assignments/README.md

 ```

 To derive the codes, normally a traversal of the Huffman Tree is required.
-But I computer the codes as the program generated the tree.
+But I computed the codes as the program generated the tree.
 I chose the two smallest frequency nodes, as they were combined, the right node
 got a 1 appended to it's huffman code, and the left node got a 0 appended.
 For example, a priority queue :